leandromoreira/ffmpeg-libav-tutorial/README.md

 avformat_find_stream_info(avfc, NULL);
 ```

-Now we're going to set up the decoder, the `AVFormatContext` will give us access to all the `AVStream` components and for each one of them, we can get their `AVCodec` and create the respective `AVCodecContext` and finally we can open the given codec so we can proceed to the decode process.
+Now we're going to set up the decoder, the `AVFormatContext` will give us access to all the `AVStream` components and for each one of them, we can get their `AVCodec` and create the particular `AVCodecContext` and finally we can open the given codec so we can proceed to the decoding process.

-`
->  The **AVCodecContext** holds data about media configuration such as bit rate, frame rate, sample rate, channels, height, and many others.
+>  The [**AVCodecContext**](https://www.ffmpeg.org/doxygen/trunk/structAVCodecContext.html) holds data about media configuration such as bit rate, frame rate, sample rate, channels, height, and many others.

 ```c
 for (int i = 0; i < avfc->nb_streams; i++)